Kong/terraform-provider-konnect/docs/resources/gateway_ca_certificate.md

 - `id` (String) A string representing a UUID (universally unique identifier).
 - `tags` (List of String) An optional set of strings associated with the Certificate for grouping and filtering.
 - `updated_at` (Number) Unix epoch when the resource was last updated.
 - `workspace` (String) The name of the workspace.
-Default: "default"
+Default: "default"; Requires replacement if changed.

 ### Read-Only